-Since the seminal paper by Jehiel et al. (1996), a large theoretical literature has developed on auctions with externalities.
-Jehiel et al. (1996) consider a situation where a potential bidder decides whether to participate in an auction and she cannot avoid externalities even if she does not participate in the auction.
-They construct an optimal auction in a complete information scenario as well as in an incomplete information scenario where each bidder knows only her own valuation and the externalities she imposes on the other bidders.
-Jehiel et al. (1999) study a multidimensional mechanism design problem in another incomplete information scenario where each bidder knows only her own valuation and the externalities the other bidders impose on her.
-4 Das Varma (2002) examines a situation where each bidder's winning imposes a negative externality on exactly one other bidder, and he compares an open ascending-bid auction with standard sealed-bid auctions.
-Hoppe et al. (2006) study license auctions where a potential entrant's entry exerts a negative externality on incumbents.
-Ettinger (2010) considers a situation where bidders care about the identity of the winner and the price paid by the winner, and he compares first-price and second-price auctions under complete information.
+Since the seminal paper by Jehiel et al. (1996), a large theoretical literature has developed on the topic related to auction mechanisms in the presence of externalities.
+Jehiel et al. (1996) construct an optimal auction with externalities in complete and private information scenarios.
+Jehiel et al. (1999) study a multidimensional mechanism design problem in another private information scenario.
+Das Varma (2002) examines equilibrium bidding behavior in the open ascending-bid auction with identity-dependent externalities, while Aseff and Chade (2008) solve an optimal multi-unit auction design problem with identity-dependent externalities.
+Brocas (2013) and Belloni et al. (2017) investigate mechanism design with negative externalities, whereas Gravin and Lu (2013) study digital goods auctions with positive externalities.
 Recently, Jeong (2019) proposes multidimensional second-price and English auctions with externalities and studies their properties, while Jeong (2020) analyzes the core of a cooperative auction game with externalities.

 Compared to the large theoretical literature on auctions with externalities, the experimental literature on this topic is surprisingly small.
-A closely related work to ours is Hu et al. (2013).
-They theoretically and experimentally investigate free riding in an auction where an entrant's winning imposes a negative externality on two incumbents, and they compare an English ascending price auction and a first-price sealed-bid auction in terms of bidding behavior, revenue, and efficiency.
-Another related work is Goeree et al. (2013).
-They consider multi-unit license auctions where an entrant's entry creates a negative external effect on two incumbents, and they compare an ascending auction and a discriminatory auction, focusing on incumbents' incentives for demand reduction and preemptive bidding.
-As in the settings of the above two papers, we consider an auction where there are three bidders and there is one bidder whose winning imposes a negative externality on the other two bidders.
-While these papers focus on negative externalities, we allow both positive and negative externalities.
-Also, while the above two papers, as well as Das Varma (2002), compare an open auction and a sealed-bid auction, we compare two sealed-bid auction formats.
+In particular, to the best of our knowledge, there are only a few papers investigating relative performances of various auction mechanisms in terms of important measures such as revenue and efficiency.
+Hu et al. (2013) study a situation in which an entrant's winning imposes negative externalities on two incumbents, and they compare an English ascending price auction and a first-price sealed-bid auction in terms of bidding behavior, revenue, and efficiency.
+Goeree et al. (2013) consider a multi-unit auction environment and compare the performance between an ascending auction and a discriminatory auction, focusing on the incentive for demand reduction and preemptive bidding.
+Remotely related, Bagchi and Shor (2006) experimentally study a situation in which one or two licenses are auctioned, and they find that participants underbid relative to their theoretical benchmarks for auctions of one license but overbid when two licenses are auctioned.
+In relation to these papers, we allow both positive and negative externalities in our experiments, and we compare two well-known sealed-bid auction mechanisms, the first-price and second-price auctions.

-4See also Jehiel and Moldovanu (1995, 1996, 2000) for studies on related models and Caillaud and Jehiel (1998) for a study on collusion in auctions with externalities.
+&lt;sup>4See also Jehiel and Moldovanu (1995, 1996, 2000) for studies on related models and Caillaud and Jehiel (1998) for a study on collusion in auctions with externalities.

 The rest of the paper is organized as follows.
-Section 2 presents a theoretical analysis of our setting for the two auction formats.
+Section 2 presents theoretical analysis of our setting for the two auction formats.
 Section 3 describes our experimental design and procedures, and Section 4 provides theoretical predictions for our experiments.
 Section 5 shows our main experimental results, and Section 6 concludes.
-Proofs of the propositions are presented in Appendix A, our experimental results on the incomplete information setting in Appendix B, and the experimental instructions in Appendix C.
+Proofs of the propositions are presented in Appendix A, and the experimental instructions in Appendix B.